phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 ![solved](images/solved.png)

 ## Conclusion
-Thank you to the developer team of HackMIT for the great puzzles.
-I hope you, dear reader, could take something with you, if you were looking for challenges like the above, for previous HackMIT admission puzzles or were just interested.
+Thank you to the developer team of HackMIT for those great puzzles.
+I hope you, dear reader, could take something with you, whether you were looking for challenges like the above, for previous HackMIT admission puzzles or were just interested.
 Thank you for taking the time, see you later! :wave:
 ## Issues
 Anything missing?
 Something you want me to explain more meticulously?
 Not happy?
 Just let me know, feel free to join the discussion, submit an issue or reach out.
-I am always there for you.
-## References
+## See also
 HackMIT themselves made a [live-stream](https://www.youtube.com/watch?v=FxIAzJU4lYs) containing an overview of some official solutions.
 I really recommend checking it out.